apache/mxnet/scala-package/examples/src/main/java/org/apache/mxnetexamples/javaapi/infer/predictor/README.md

 Predict with NDArray
 Probability : 0.30337515 Class : n02123159 tiger cat
 ```
-the outputs come from the the input image, with top1 predictions picked.
+the outputs come from the input image, with top1 predictions picked.